spco/git-novice/_episodes/08-collab.md

 > > them.
 Then by running ```git diff master origin/master``` the Collaborator
 > > will see the changes output in the terminal.
 > >
-> > On GitHub, the Collaborator can go to their own fork of the repository and
+> > On Bitbucket, the Collaborator can go to their own fork of the repository and
 > > look right above the light blue latest commit bar for a gray bar saying
 > > "This branch is 1 commit behind Our-Repository:master."
 On the far right of
 > > that gray bar is a Compare icon and link.
 On the Compare page the